Public Policy Summer Internship Fellowship

 - Evidence of formal arrangements with an organization which includes the dates and responsibilities of your internship, and if you will be receiving any compensation.
 Email correspondence from the organization’s director or manager is acceptable.

-- Explanation of how the internship will be structured in a remote format.
+- Provide an explanation if internship is in a remote format.
 Students can comment on how mentorship, communication, project goals and objectives and assessment will be facilitated throughout the duration of the internship.